AHartNtkn/AHartNtkn.github.io/_posts/2020-04-07-Sorting-Lists-Recursively;-The-Easy-Way.md

         return EmptyLeafF()
 ```

-We can observe that this also just constructs/deconstructs one recursion down.
+We can observe that this also just constructs/deconstructs one recurse down.

 ```python
 m = Branch(